Home » Course » Soup_Stew » Xiang Gu Ji Tang {Chinese Mushroom Chicken Soup}

 Total Time: 2 hours 5 minutes

-Xiang Gu Ji Tang {香菇鸡汤}, or Chicken Soup with dried shiitake mushroom is a traditional home cooking food in China, featuring fresh cage-free chicken and rehydrated dried shiitake mushroom in a super satisfyingly yummy soup.
+Xiang Gu Ji Tang {香菇鸡汤}, or Chicken Soup with dried shiitake mushroom is a beloved traditional Chinese home-style dish.
+It features tender cage-free chicken simmered with rehydrated dried shiitake mushroom to create a deep fragrant, comforting, and richly savory broth that is both nourishing and delicious.

 Ingredients